bubbleboy14/cantools/README.md

 ### CT.autocomplete.Guesser

+Guesser is a subclass of CT.Drop.

 #### The constructor takes an options object with any or all of the following properties:
     - enterCb (default: doNothing): trigger when user hits enter
     - keyUpCb (default: doNothing): trigger on key up
     - expandCB (default: doNothing): trigger when autocomplete node expands
     - tapCb (default: set input to data[data.label]): trigger on option tap
     - guessCb (default: this.guesser): trigger when it's time to guess
+    - input (required): the input node to which to attach the autocomplete guesser

 You might notice that no 'guesser' function is defined on this class.
 This means that you must either pass in a 'guessCb' function to the constructor